fabric/fabric/docs/development.rst

 Releases
 ========

-Fabric tries to follow open-source standards and conventions in its release tagging, including typical version numbers such as 2.0, 1.2.5, or 1.2b1.
+Fapric tries to follow open-source standards and conventions in its release tagging, including typical version numbers such as 2.0, 1.2.5, or 1.2b1.
 Each release will be marked as a tag in the Git repositories, and are broken down as follows: